splunk/public-o11y-docs/gdi/host-metadata/host-metadata.md

 **Note:** This monitor is deprecated in favor of the `host-metrics-receiver` monitor.
 Switch to that receiver as the Smart Agent is deprecated.
 To learn more, see {ref}`host-metrics-receiver`.

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `host-metadata` monitor by using the SignalFx Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `host-metadata` monitor by using the SignalFx Smart Agent Receiver.

 Use this integration to collect metadata properties about a host.